waveyboym/chess2d/README.md

 *note: in order to run this application, you will need VS code.
 This project was done in VScode 2022*

+makes use of the SDL, SDL-TTF, SDL-mixer and SDL-image library

 # steps to run this program:

 1. on your desktop, open the search bar and type *"environment variables"*, you should see a system property named *"edit the system environment variables"*.
 Click on that to open it